Cancun in October 2026: Sargassum & Deals

 Puerto Morelos reef beachUsually clear — reef-protected30km south, colectivo

-The underwater visibility throughout the Cancun region remains excellent in October regardless of surface sargassum — it’s a surface phenomenon only.
+The underwater visibility throughout the Cancun region remains excellent in October regardless of surface sargassum because it is a surface phenomenon.
+If the Hotel Zone looks patchy, shift one beach day to Playa Norte, Puerto Morelos, or Cozumel rather than canceling water plans.

 Sea Turtles in October